weizhehuang0827/ShortVideo/README.md

 # ShortVideo
-a short video webpage demo using python django
+a short video webpage using python django